ryanbates1990/dnd/Nightmare and the Nexus/Faction_Notes/Mayor_Blackburne.md

     - There are a couple engineers/contractors that hold different information that will help the characters reach farther into the laboratory.
     - the gang can be confronted by mobs/minions to interfere with their progress/bad things can happen to people that they talk to.
         - need a reason to do this though... maybe they are being tracked by someone using locate object on the stone they took from the cart in the beginning?

+# Encounters
+- Loose cart/cargo has false bottoms.
+Silas witnesses, tries to persuade characters to come to their safehouse unseen that evening.